A fishing license is required to crab in all waters of the State of Delaware.

 In order to grow, a blue crab must shed its shell and form a new shell.
 This process is repeated up to 18 times to attain maximum length.
 It is legal to take crabs at three stages, but to get the most yield in weight out of a crab, they should reach a minimum length before being harvested.
 This is measured from point to point of the top shell.

-The minimum size for male blue crab is 5 inches.
+The minimum size for hard-shell blue crab is 5 inches, except mature females.
 Mature females (sooks) are identified by the rounded apron on their under side.
 Once this stage of development is achieved, females stop growing.
 Therefore, female blue crabs with a U-shaped apron may be retained at any size.
 Females bearing eggs, commonly known as sponge crabs, may not be taken and should be returned to the water immediately.

 Recreational crabbers may not use, place, set or tend more than two pots.
 The person claiming to own the pots must be the one to set and tend them.
 These pots must be marked with all white buoys with the owner’s full name and permanent mailing address inscribed either on the buoy or on a waterproof tag attached to the buoy.
 All crab pots must be tended at least once every 72 hours.
 All crab pots must be removed from the water between December 1 and February 28.
 Recreational crabbers may use a trot line (no length limit) and any number of hand lines or traps.
 The recreational daily limit is one bushel per person.